St Edward the Confessor's Church, Dringhouses

-St Edward the Confessor's Church is an Anglican church in Dringhouses, a suburb of York in England.
+St Edward the Confessor's Church is an Anglican church on Tadcaster Road in Dringhouses, a suburb of York, England.

-During the Mediaeval period, Dringhouses fell within the parish of Holy Trinity Church, Micklegate, but the local parishioners preferred to worship at St Stephen's Church, Acomb, which was closer.
-In about 1472, a chapel was constructed in the village, dedicated to Saint Helen, on the site later occupied by the library.
-It was demolished in 1725, and a new chapel was built on the opposite side of the main road, of which only the foundations survive.
-Between 1847 and 1849, the current church was built, immediately south-west of its predecessor.
-It was designed by Vickers and Hugall, and was intended to resemble the Church of St Mary and St Nicholas, Littlemore, as it was funded by Mrs Trafford Leigh, who supported the Oxford Movement.
+During the medieval period, Dringhouses lay within the parish of Holy Trinity Church, Micklegate, although local parishioners preferred to worship at St Stephen's Church, Acomb, which was closer.
+Around 1472, a chapel dedicated to Saint Helen was built in the village, on the site later occupied by the library.
+It was demolished in 1725, and a new chapel was constructed on the opposite side of the main road; only its foundations survive.
+Between 1847 and 1849, the present church was built immediately south-west of its predecessor.
+Designed by Vickers and Hugall, it was intended to resemble the Church of St Mary and St Nicholas, Littlemore, reflecting the Oxford Movement sympathies of its benefactor, Mrs Trafford Leigh.
 An organ was installed in 1868, and a chancel screen designed by C. Hodgson Fowler in 1892.
-The vestry was enlarged in 1902, and the spire was taken down and replaced by a fibreglass replica in 1970.
-The building was grade II listed in 1983.
+The vestry was enlarged in 1902, and the spire was removed and replaced with a fibreglass replica in 1970.
+The building was Grade II listed in 1983.